 Employment practices liability insurance: If a nonprofit is sued for violating employee rights, EPLI can pay for legal costs.

-Are you ready to safeguard your church, animal shelter, or charitable organization with general liability insurance?
+Are you ready to safeguard your organization with general liability insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.